grpc/proposal/A72-open-telemetry-tracing.md

   (it depends on implementation whether there is a single event or an additional separate event with name "Outbound message compressed" for compressed message size) with name "Outbound message sent" and the following attributes:
-  * key `message.event.type` with string value "SENT".
-  * key `message.message.id` with integer value of the seq no. The seq no. indicates the order of the sent messages on the attempt (i.e., it starts at 0 and is incremented by 1 for each message sent), the same below.
+  * key `sequence-number` with integer value of the seq no. The seq no. indicates the order of the sent messages on the attempt (i.e., it starts at 0 and is incremented by 1 for each message sent), the same below.
-  * key named `message.event.size.uncompressed` if the message needs compression, otherwise named `message.event.size`, with integer value of uncompressed message size.
+  * key named `message-size-uncompressed` if the message needs compression, otherwise named `message-size`, with integer value of uncompressed message size.
 The size is the total attempt message bytes without encryption, not including grpc or transport framing bytes, the same below.
-  * If compression needed, add key `message.event.size.compressed` with integer value of compressed message size.
+  * If compression needed, add key `message-size-compressed` with integer value of compressed message size.
 If this is reported as a separate event in an implementation, the event name is "Outbound message compressed" and the order of the event must be after the first event that reports the message size.